openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_WideAndDeep_Family_Models.md

 The pruning is specified through `--input` option.
 The prunings for `IteratorGetNext:*` nodes correspond to numeric features.
 The pruning for each categorical feature consists of three prunings for the following nodes: `*/to_sparse_input/indices:0`, `*/hash_table_Lookup/LookupTableFindV2:0`, and `*/to_sparse_input/dense_shape:0`.

-The above command line generates IR for a batch of two objects, with total number of actual categorical feature values equal to 10 and maximum size of sparse categorical feature for one object equal to 50.
+The above command line generates the IR for a batch of two objects, with total number of actual categorical feature values equal to 10 and maximum size of sparse categorical feature for one object equal to 50.